Intra-Cellular Therapies (NASDAQ:ITCI) Coverage Initiated at Needham & Company LLC

-Analysts at Needham & Company LLC began coverage on shares of Intra-Cellular Therapies (NASDAQ:ITCI) in a research report issued to clients and investors on Wednesday, The Fly reports.
-The firm set a “buy” rating on the biopharmaceutical company’s stock.
+Equities research analysts at Needham & Company LLC started coverage on shares of Intra-Cellular Therapies (NASDAQ:ITCI) in a note issued to investors on Wednesday, Price Targets.com reports.
+The brokerage set a “buy” rating and a $55.00 price target on the biopharmaceutical company’s stock.
+Needham & Company LLC’s price objective points to a potential upside of 44.89% from the company’s current price.

-A number of other research analysts have also weighed in on ITCI.
-Zacks Investment Research raised shares of Intra-Cellular Therapies from a “sell” rating to a “hold” rating in a report on Thursday, September 16th.
-Jefferies Financial Group boosted their target price on shares of Intra-Cellular Therapies from $55.00 to $70.00 and gave the stock a “buy” rating in a report on Monday.
-One equities research analyst has rated the stock with a hold rating and eight have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, Intra-Cellular Therapies currently has an average rating of “Buy” and a consensus target price of $43.71.
+A number of other equities analysts have also weighed in on ITCI.
+Jefferies Financial Group upped their target price on shares of Intra-Cellular Therapies from $55.00 to $70.00 and gave the stock a “buy” rating in a research report on Monday.
+Zacks Investment Research upgraded shares of Intra-Cellular Therapies from a “sell” rating to a “hold” rating in a research report on Thursday, September 16th.
+One research analyst has rated the stock with a hold rating and eight have issued a buy rating to the company.
+According to MarketBeat, Intra-Cellular Therapies has an average rating of “Buy” and a consensus target price of $45.13.

-A number of institutional investors have recently added to or reduced their stakes in the business.
+A number of hedge funds have recently added to or reduced their stakes in ITCI.
 Lord Abbett & CO.
-LLC bought a new stake in shares of Intra-Cellular Therapies during the first quarter valued at approximately $72,004,000.
-Franklin Resources Inc. purchased a new stake in shares of Intra-Cellular Therapies in the 1st quarter worth $39,648,000.
-TimesSquare Capital Management LLC grew its position in shares of Intra-Cellular Therapies by 38.0% during the 1st quarter.
-TimesSquare Capital Management LLC now owns 1,227,280 shares of the biopharmaceutical company’s stock worth $41,642,000 after buying an additional 338,080 shares in the last quarter.
-Skandinaviska Enskilda Banken AB publ raised its holdings in shares of Intra-Cellular Therapies by 1,037.0% in the second quarter.
-Skandinaviska Enskilda Banken AB publ now owns 292,463 shares of the biopharmaceutical company’s stock valued at $11,938,000 after acquiring an additional 266,741 shares in the last quarter.
-Finally, Russell Investments Group Ltd. lifted its stake in Intra-Cellular Therapies by 2,756.3% in the second quarter.
-Russell Investments Group Ltd. now owns 272,321 shares of the biopharmaceutical company’s stock worth $11,114,000 after acquiring an additional 262,787 shares during the period.
-81.80% of the stock is owned by institutional investors.
+LLC bought a new position in Intra-Cellular Therapies during the first quarter valued at $72,004,000.
+Franklin Resources Inc. bought a new position in Intra-Cellular Therapies during the first quarter valued at $39,648,000.
+TimesSquare Capital Management LLC lifted its position in Intra-Cellular Therapies by 38.0% during the first quarter.
+TimesSquare Capital Management LLC now owns 1,227,280 shares of the biopharmaceutical company’s stock valued at $41,642,000 after purchasing an additional 338,080 shares during the last quarter.
+Skandinaviska Enskilda Banken AB publ lifted its position in Intra-Cellular Therapies by 1,037.0% during the second quarter.
+Skandinaviska Enskilda Banken AB publ now owns 292,463 shares of the biopharmaceutical company’s stock valued at $11,938,000 after purchasing an additional 266,741 shares during the last quarter.
+Finally, Russell Investments Group Ltd. lifted its position in Intra-Cellular Therapies by 2,756.3% during the second quarter.
+Russell Investments Group Ltd. now owns 272,321 shares of the biopharmaceutical company’s stock valued at $11,114,000 after purchasing an additional 262,787 shares during the last quarter.
+Institutional investors and hedge funds own 81.80% of the company’s stock.

 About Intra-Cellular Therapies